Artocarpus hirsutus: Description

 Its flowers are unisexual, in axillary inflorescences and its fruits are syncarps and very sweet, changing to an orange hue when ripe.
 Its simple, alternate leaves will ooze latex if broken.
 It is harvested for its wood.

-Fruit

 The ripe fruit of A. hirsutus is eaten after removing the spiny outer skin.
 The structure of the fruit is similar to that of the much larger jackfruit.
 The seeds are also edible, usually fried as a snack.